The Private Investment Fund

 Further, respondents will notice that the “30 investor rolling test” does not apply for the first year of the Private Investment Fund – the commencement of the first year being defined as the moment when the first investor has subscribed, however termed.

-In addition, the Commission acknowledges that the burden on the manager to warrant an investor’s ability to sustain loss can only fall at the time the subscription is made.
-The Commission received representations suggesting that the burden of such warranties would ultimately fall on to the designated administrator.
+In addition, the Commission acknowledges that the burden on the manager to declare an investor’s ability to sustain loss can only fall at the time the subscription is made.
+The Commission received representations suggesting that the burden of such declarations would ultimately fall on to the designated administrator.
 It is not the intention of the Commission to place this burden on the designated administrator.
 The Commission, whilst not imposing rules on the manager of the Private Investment Fund, sees its role as one of substance in the discharging of corporate governance.
 The philosophy is that the manager exists for the promoter, who will have a relationship with the investors.
 As stated in the consultation paper, the Commission recognises that certain funds are characterised by a relationship between management and investors that is closer than that of a typical agent.
 It is difficult to see how a designated administrator can have this relationship at the outset, and therefore the regime does not anticipate it being able to fulfil this role.
 Hence the requirement for a licensed manager.

 The Commission, in introducing this regime, is placing reliance on the designated administrators that they will take on good quality business in this space.